pskishere/Webss/README.md

 # Usage

-Websocket protocol based on websocket handshake communication.
+Implementation based on weboskcet protocol.

 Through the inheritance `BaseWSRequestHandler` class and overrides the `method` method.
 Use the `do_Send` method to send data.
 Use the `do_Receive` method to receive data